Rated for Everyone

 catching the moth.

-then places it into an unused pee cup
+and places it in an unused water cup.

 He walks out into the sunlight